-Habitat alterations affect water birds through the draining of and Clausen 2014).
-Coastal breeding habitats may also undergo coastal meadows, the overgrowth of open areas, agricultural inphysical loss due to erosion.
-The combination of sea level rise tensification or changes in arable land, for example.
-Such changand storms would also affect the breeding success of coastal es affect the breeding habitats and resting or wintering sites of waterbirds due to flooding of their breeding sites. waterbirds, and they can reduce the carrying capacity of certain Changes in the occurrence pattern of diseases and parasites wintering sites.
-Avoidance of offshore wind farms could become due to climate change can be expected to affect waterbirds in the a concern for some species in the Baltic Sea in the future, such as Baltic (Fox et al. 2015). divers and long-tailed ducks (Petersen et al. 2011, Dierschke et Most waterbirds that breed in the region are migratory.
-The al. 2016).
-Diving ducks also avoid shipping lanes (Bellebaum et effects of climate change outside the Baltic region, such as in al. 2006, Schwemmer et al. 2011, Fliessbach et al. 2019).
-Benthic southern Europe and western Africa, thus also affect species that feeders are affected by habitat loss associated with physical disoccur in the Baltic Sea (Fox et al. 2015). turbance of the seafloor (Cook & Burton 2010).
+Habitat alterations affect water birds through the draining of coastal meadows, the overgrowth of open areas, agricultural intensification or changes in arable land, for example.
+Such changes affect the breeding habitats and resting or wintering sites of waterbirds, and they can reduce the carrying capacity of certain wintering sites.
+Avoidance of offshore wind farms could become a concern for some species in the Baltic Sea in the future, such as divers and long-tailed ducks (Petersen et al. 2011, Dierschke et al. 2016).
+Diving ducks also avoid shipping lanes (Bellebaum et al. 2006, Schwemmer et al. 2011, Fliessbach et al. 2019).
+Benthic feeders are affected by habitat loss associated with physical disturbance of the seafloor (Cook & Burton 2010).